Leaving Colby: E-mail

 What will happen after the redirect on your Colby e-mail server starts?

-E-mail sent to your Colby address will bounce back to the sender.
+A redirect is not an E-mail forward.
+E-mail sent to your Colby address will be 'returned' to the sender.
 The body of the returned message will say “User has moved; please try [jadoe@gmail.com]”, where the address in brackets is what you entered in step 2.
 The sender will have to note your new e-mail address and resend the message.
 While the bounced message may be a pain for the sender, they will learn that you have moved and what your new e-mail address is.

 Why does Colby use redirects versus forwarding your mail?